8base/Documentation/docs/frontend/app-components-layout-components-asyn-content.md

 ---
 id: 'app-components-layout-components-async-content'
 sidebar_label: 'Async Content'
+redirect_from: '/frontend/app-components/layout-components/async-content'
-slug: '/frontend/app-components/layout-components/async-content'
+slug: '/projects/frontend/app-components/layout-components/async-content'
 ---

 # Async Content

-The *Async Content* component is a progress indicator that displays an unspecified wait time or length of a process.
+The _Async Content_ component is a progress indicator that displays an unspecified wait time or length of a process.

 It informs users about the state of ongoing processes such as loading an application, submitting a form or saving updates.

 Progress indicators are:

 - Determinate - display how long an operation will take
 - Indeterminate - visualize an unspecified wait time

 ### Properties

 <table>
 <thead>
 <tr><th>Name</th><th>Type</th><th>Default</th><th>Description</th></tr>